lydell/keyboard/notes.md

 It turned out that there weren’t that many spare keys to put in it.
 Some (such as high F\* keys) I wasn’t able to rebind in XKB.
 This meant that I had to sacrifice the Numpad keys.
-I dont’t have a numpad on the TECK anyway, but on my laptop keyboard I do.
-However, most of the time I flip Num Lock on the laptop keyboard in order to acces Home and End.
+I don’t have a numpad on neither the TECK nor the laptop anyway.
+However, if I ever connect a regular keyboard with a numpad, I made sure that the numpad could be at least potentially useful:

+    nl   /   *   ”“
+     {   }   ^  ╔═╗
+     (   )   |  ╚’‘
+     [   ]   %  ╔═╗
+    ═══$═══ f14 f13

+’‘ is on the same row as ', and ”“ is one the same row as ", which is one way of remembering them.

+/ is / and \* is \* just because that makes / and \* work out-of-the-box on the
+TECK if I connected to any other computer.

+0–9 are symbols.
+I made sure to put all parentheses there, since they suck to type on a Swedish keyboard.
+The remaining three symbols are the three right-most symbols in the TECK symbol layer, from top to bottom.

 I wanted both my TECK and my laptop keyboard to just work.
 I didn’t want to switch layout each time I switched keyboard.
 I also wanted to be able to type on